awslabs/aws-fluent-plugin-kinesis/README.md

 Default `nil`, which means try to find from environment variable `AWS_REGION`.

-### data_key
-If your record contains a field whose string should be sent to Amazon Kinesis directly (without formatter), use this parameter to specify the field.
-In that case, other fileds than **data_key** are thrown away and never sent to Amazon Kinesis.
-Default `nil`, which means whole record will be formatted and sent.

 ### append_new_line
 Boolean.
 Default `true`.
 If it is enabled, the plugin add new line character (`\n`) to each serialized record.

 ### retries_on_batch_request
 Integer, default is 3.
-The plugin will put multiple records to Amazon Kinesis Streams in batches using PutRecords.
-A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecords.
+The plugin will put multiple records to Amazon Kinesis Firehose in batches using PutRecordBatch.
+A set of records in a batch may fail for reasons documented in the Kinesis Service API Reference for PutRecordBatch.
 Failed records will be retried **retries_on_batch_request** times.
 If a record fails all retries an error log will be emitted.

 ### reset_backoff_if_success
 Boolean, default `true`.
 If enabled, when after retrying, the next retrying checks the number of succeeded records on the former batch request and reset exponential backoff if there is any success.
 Because batch request could be composed by requests across shards, simple exponential backoff for the batch request wouldn't work some cases.